Dictionary revision for mapping boundary data to bound states: Summary

 \section{Summary}

 In summary, the correspondence between gravitational observables derived from scattering processes and adiabatic invariants in bound orbits within the context of the PM expansion has gained considerable acceptance in the study of bound orbital systems.
-However, when utilized for 4PM calculations, the quantities associated with bound orbits yield complex-valued results that violate physical principles, indicating flaws in the original dictionary.
+However, the existing dictionary for this correspondence, characterized by the transformation $\beta\rightarrow i \beta$ and $b\rightarrow \pm i |b|$ with $\beta=arccosh \gamma$, produces complex-valued quantities of bound orbits in 4PM calculations.
+Furthermore, classical theory posits that the variations in the scattering angle and the precession angle are should exhibit consistent trends as the distance between two objects changes.
+However, when the original dictionary is applied to the 2PM case, the results indicate a contrary tendency.
+These findings contradict fundamental physical principles, thereby underscoring deficiencies in the existing dictionary.
 Our study identifies a critical issue: the Fourier transform for the scattering amplitude includes a factor of $(p_\infty^2)^{-n/2}$ which emerges in fourth-order PM.
 This indicates that the results obtained from scattering amplitudes exhibit singularities when $ p_\infty^2 = 0$.
 This phenomenon illustrates that the original dictionary entry (e.g., $\gamma = \cosh \beta$ and $\beta \rightarrow i \beta $) becomes ineffective, as it assumes the possibility of connecting both scattering states and bound states at the singular point $\beta = 0$ or $p_\infty^2 = 0$.
 To address this issue, we propose a rigorous modification to the dictionary by employing Hawking's approach to black hole radiation, which involves analytically continuing positive-frequency results around the singularity into the negative-frequency domain.
 By applying the analytic continuation $p_\infty^2 \rightarrow p_\infty^2 e^{-i \pi}$, we extend the applicability of gravitational observables from scattering processes—initially valid for $p_\infty^2 > 0$—to bound orbits where $p_\infty^2 < 0$.
-We also evaluate the new dictionary by comparing the binding energy calculated using EOB theory with the NR data from the SXS collaboration.
+We evaluate the new dictionary by applying it to the 2PM and 4PM cases.
+The results indicate that as the two objects approach one another, both the scattering angle and the precession angle exhibit consistent trends.
+Furthermore, by comparing the binding energy calculated using EOB theory with the NR data from the SXS collaboration.
 Our findings indicate that the binding energy-angular momentum relationship to the innermost stable circular orbit derived from EOB theory is in remarkable agreement with NR data.
 This revised dictionary enhances the applicability of gravitational observables derived from scattering processes to bound orbits and effectively fulfills the objectives envisioned by the pioneers who proposed this correspondence.

 \acknowledgments { This work was supported by the Grant of NSFC Nos.
 12035005, and National Key Research and Development Program of China No. 2020YFC2201400.}